-Throughout 2018 and ‘19 we will be holding a wide range of public events, seminars, field trips and picnics with Lund residents, architects, planners, geographers, academics, artists, local politicians, curators and developers to debate the nature of the Church’s development, the commissioning programme, other models of urban expansion and cultural provision, and to position the programme within a broader critical framework.
+Our public programme is made up of a wide-ranging series of public events for Lund residents, architects, planners, geographers, academics, artists, curators, writers, local politicians, curators and developers to debate the nature of the Church’s development, the commissioning programme, and other models of urban expansion and cultural provision.

 Sign up to our newsletter to be kept up to date with the programme.